 This homemade veggie-rich Sloppy Joes recipe with a tangy-sweet tomato sauce is a family favorite.
-Double and freeze extras for later!
+Double and freeze these healthy Sloppy Joes for later too!

 After polling dozens of my friends and family, I learned that Sloppy Joes are quite the divisive meal.
 People either love them or hate them.